 Is Annapurna Base Camp Trek suitable for beginners?

 Yes, the Annapurna Base Camp Trek is beginner friendly.
-However, proper preparation is essential.
+This trek is suitable for beginners who prepare properly.
+The trail is well marked, teahouses are available every day, and the altitude gain is gradual compared to other high Himalayan treks.
 Start training at least 2-3 months in advance to build stamina and endurance.

 What is the risk of altitude sickness on this trek?